expo/UpdatesAPIDemo/README.md

 ![06-critical-update](./media/06-critical-update.png)

 Now enable the "Download and launch critical updates" toggle.
 On the next check for updates, the monitor will immediately download and launch the new update without manual intervention.

+> _Note:_ Implementing critical updates in this way ensures that if update 1 is critical, and update 2 is not, a device that does not run the app until after update 2 goes out will still see that the counter has changed, and know that a critical update has been pushed since the last time it checked for updates.

 ### Notes on the demo app code: